Ponnapuram: Agriculture

 Ponnapuram produces a range of vegetables including onion, chillies, maize, cotton, sunflower, and sugarcane and supplies them to its neighboring taluks.
 The cultivation of these crops is reliant on irrigation from the Aliyar Reservoir which fills following the annual rainy season.

 Education

-The literacy rate has gone up significantly in the last five years.
-This is because scholars from the village began securing good jobs, causing local residents to realize the importance of education.
+The literacy rate has gone up significantly in recent years.
 The local school, which previously offered only primary education, later extended its participation to high school level.

 Windmills

 The village is renowned for the generation of electricity using windmills.
-Residents say that the windmills add a subtle beauty to the surroundings.
 Many of the younger residents find employment in the security and meter-reading fields as side-jobs alongside their primary occupations.

 Festival

 "Kavadi" is an event celebrated twice every year.
-Activities include carrying sacred river water from Kodumudi to Murugan and the Bhagavan temple in Palani.
+Activities include carrying sacred river water from Kodumudi to Murugan and to the Bhagavan temple in Palani.
 The event also involves heavy rock music using native instruments.